 “The Stanford coaches are fabulous,” she said.
 “They have so much to share.
 And they do it in such a way that makes it fun and motivating for the kids.”

 And beyond the play on the field itself, de los Reyes instructs her players to go watch Stanford field hockey in action since their home games are so close.

 “[The games] are so thrilling and exhilarating and motivating,” she said.
 “My own daughters come back from one of those games going, ‘I want to go out and play.’
 So we come home, they grab their sticks, and they just start hitting around the ball again.
 That’s so fun to see, it’s like an injection of love of the sport again.”

-Jeremy Rubin is the Vol. 260 Executive Editor for Print.
+Jeremy Rubin was the Vol. 260 Executive Editor for Print and Sports Editor in Vol. 258 and 259.
 A junior from New York City, he studies Human Biology and enjoys long walks, good podcasts and all things Yankees baseball-related.
 Contact him at jrubin 'at' stanforddaily.com.